Have you been hearing a lot about music licensing without really knowing what it means or how to do it?

 Let’s move on to step 3.

-– analyzing the music they already have and asking yourself if your music is an obvious fit or if there’s a gap in their catalogue you might be able to fill.
+Analyze the music they already have and ask yourself if your music is an obvious fit or if there’s a gap in their catalogue you might be able to fill.

-– finding out how to submit music to them (you’ll usually find the information on the FAQ or contact pages)
+Find out how you can submit music to their catalogue.
+You’ll usually find the information on the FAQ or contact pages.

 While you’re doing your research, there are a couple of things I want you do to: